 Dual refrigeration, and why it changes the diagnosis

 Every 600 Series unit runs an electronic control board with a microprocessor and an LCD at the top of the compartment.
-It reads each space through its own thermistor, a freezer evaporator and compartment sensor and a refrigerator evaporator and compartment sensor, and it drives the compressors, fans, and defrost heater through relays on the board.
+It reads each space through its own thermistor and drives the compressors, fans, and defrost heater through relays on the board.

 Sealed-system leaks.
-A slow loss of cooling on one side, with that side’s compressor running long, is the classic leak.
-Diagnosis means reading suction pressure and line temperature and finding the leak before any refrigerant goes in.
-A Sub-Zero seal job done wrong is a callback measured in thousands, so we carry gauges, a micron meter, and recovery on every truck.
+One side slowly losing temperature while that compressor runs long is the classic sign.
+Diagnosis means reading suction pressure, measuring line temperature, and finding the leak before any refrigerant goes in.
+Refrigerant work requires EPA certification and recovery equipment.
+A sealed-system repair done wrong is a callback that costs more than the first job.
+We carry gauges, a micron meter, and recovery on every truck because this work requires them.

 Defrost faults.
-A failed defrost heater, terminator, or sensor lets the evaporator ice up until airflow drops and the compartment warms.
-The codes and a coil inspection separate this from a sealed-system problem fast.
+A failed heater, terminator, or sensor lets the evaporator ice up until airflow drops and the compartment warms.
+Getting to the evaporator means disassembly.
+We do resistance and continuity checks first to identify the bad component before pulling anything apart, so we are not guessing at parts.

-Door and seal complaints.
-On the integrated and column-style doors the hinge cartridge wears, the heavy panel sags, and the magnetic seal breaks.
-We have the alignment tools to set a heavy custom door back to a clean seal.
+Door and hinge complaints.
+On integrated and column-style doors the hinge cartridge wears, the heavy panel sags, and the magnetic seal fails.
+Setting a heavy custom door back to a clean seal requires alignment tools and knowing the adjustment specs for that specific model.
+Done wrong, the seal gaps and the door pulls finish wear unevenly.

 Warranty, and why repair wins

-Sub-Zero backs the 600 Series with a 2-year full warranty on parts and labor, a 5-year sealed-system warranty on parts and labor, and a limited sealed-system warranty on parts through the twelfth year.
-All of it starts at the unit’s first installation.
-That long sealed-system coverage tells you what Sub-Zero already knows: these are built to be repaired and to run for decades.
+Sub-Zero backs the 600 Series with a 2-year full warranty (parts and labor), a 5-year sealed-system warranty (parts and labor), and parts-only sealed-system coverage through year 12.
+That long sealed-system coverage reflects what Sub-Zero already knows: these are built to be repaired and to run for decades.

-So the math is simple.
+The math is simple.
 A built-in is fitted to your cabinetry, and replacing it runs into five figures plus a refit.
-A straightforward 600 Series repair starts around $250 plus parts.
-Even a full sealed-system rebuild, the expensive outlier, reads as cheap against a new unit.
-On a Sub-Zero the answer is almost always to repair it, and we give you that read in writing first.
+Even a sealed-system rebuild, the expensive outlier on repair cost, reads as cheap against a new unit.
+We give you a repair-or-replace number in writing before any work starts.

 For the broader brand picture see our Sub-Zero repair page and our guide on a Sub-Zero that stops cooling.
-When a built-in needs sealed-system work, that falls under our refrigeration repair service.
+Sealed-system work falls under our refrigeration repair service.

 Call (925) 999-4095 or email [email protected], or book online.